ModelTC/Qwen-Image-Lightning/README.md

 ### - **Inconsistencies in Model Rankings Across Test Cases**

-Test results may vary across different cases; in certain test instances, the base model may perform better, whereas in others, the distilled models may achieve superior results.
+Test results may vary across different cases.
+In certain test instances, the base model may perform better, whereas in others, the distilled models may achieve superior results.
 Even for the same prompt at different resolutions, the relative performance ranking of the models may differ substantially.

 | Prompt | Base NFE=100 | 8steps-V1.1 NFE=8 | 4steps-V1.0 NFE=4 |